-The first author acknowledges financial support through NSF Grants SES 0851200 and ICES 1215808.
+\The first author acknowledges financial support through NSF Grants SES 0851200 and ICES 1215808.
 We are grateful to the Symposium Editor, Alessandro Pavan, the Associate Editor and two anonymous referees for many valuable suggestions.
+We thank Juuso Toikka for very helpful conversations.
 We thank Heng Liu, Preston McAfee, Balázs Szentes and seminar audiences at the University of Chicago, INFORMS 2012, and Microsoft Research for many helpful comments.

-[†]Department of Economics, Yale University, New Haven, CT 06511, dirk.bergemann@yale.edu

-[‡]Department of Economics, UC Berkeley, Berkeley, CA 94720, philipp.strack@gmail.com
+Department of Economics, Yale University, New Haven, CT 06511, dirk.bergemann@yale.edu Department of Economics, UC Berkeley, Berkeley, CA 94720, philipp.strack@gmail.com